bgavran/autodiff/README.md

 An arbitrary neural network is implemented as a directed acyclic graph (DAG).

-In this graph, a node represents an `Operation` and directed edges represent flow of information from one operation to another.
+In this graph, a node represents a mathematical operation and directed edges into the node represent arguments of the operation.

-Operation can be any mathematical function at all.
-Incoming edges to an operation represent its domain and operation's outputs represent its codomain (its output).

 Operations are closed under composition.
-In other words, composition of outputs of two operations yields a new Operation.
+In other words, composition of outputs of two nodes yields a new Node.

-Composition of operations can be abstracted and the inner operations hidden with the `CompositeOperation` class.
+Node can directly implement its mathematical operation - class `Primitive` - or it can use other, existing nodes - class `Module`.
+Modules allow abstracting compositions of operations as just another operation.
+Modules also allow arbitrarily deep hierarchical nesting of operations.

+__The cool part:__

+To get the gradient of some computational graph with respect to some variable, `Grad` module is used.
-`Grad` is a CompositeOperation which takes an operation and returns a new DAG representing the gradient of that operation with respect to the provided variable.
+Grad is a *dynamically created Module*: it creates a new DAG based on the input node and the w.r.t. node.

-Since Grad is a CompositeOperation, it's gradient can be taken in exactly the same way.
+Since Grad is a Module and Module is inheriting from Node, it is possible to take the gradient of the gradient of a computational graph, and so on.

-## What are really the first principles?
+## Side note - what are really the first principles of learning mechanisms?

 These questions are some of my guidelines of deciding how this project should look like.